2300080347M/-Power-System-Fault-Detection-and-Classification-using-ML/README.md

 This 4-week program focused on providing practical skills in AI and Cloud Computing.
 The internship was structured with weekly virtual sessions, mentor guidance, and hands-on labs.
 The curriculum included:

 Week 1: Internship Orientation, IBM Cloud Registration, Artificial Intelligence.

-Week 2: Data Analytics concepts, Hands-On Labs, and Cloud EDA.
+Week 2: Hands-On Labs, and IBM cloud

-Week 3 & 4: Building a Chat Bot, AI/ML experiments on the cloud, and a deep dive into AutoAI experiments on IBM Cloud.
+Week 3 & 4: AI/ML experiments on the cloud, and a deep dive into AutoAI experiments on IBM Cloud.

-Successful completion required active participation, completion of at least two courses on IBM SkillsBuild, and the submission of a final project presentation.
-This internship was offered with no stipend.
+Successful completion required active participation, completion of at least two courses on IBM SkillsBuild and a project from given problem statements for certificate.

 # Power System Fault Detection and Classification